 - Network configuration: Most Internet users prefer connecting to their router with WiFi.
 For some devices such as mobile phones or tablets, it is the only option.
 However, using a LAN cable may result in much faster Internet speed.

 - Network congestion/Number of users: Everyone is online these days, and if the ISP or the network connecting to the Internet are not prepared to handle all the exchanged data, you may experience reduced speed during peak hours.
-For example, in the evening, when many people are watching Netflix, or at the airport when many travelers are connecting to free WiFi networks.
+For example, in the evening, many people are watching Netflix, or at the airport when many travelers connect to free WiFi networks.

 - WiFi issues: Your WiFi router may slow down your Internet connection.
 Make sure the router is placed as close as possible to your devices or use a wireless repeater.
-Also, some devices (microwaves, Bluetooth devices) or neighbor routers may interfere with your WiFi and result in slower speeds.
+Some devices (microwaves, Bluetooth devices) or neighbor routers may interfere with your WiFi and result in slower speeds.